Bundling (tradition): In the United States

-Bundling Outside the United States
+Bundling outside the United States

 The Kwanyama are one of the eight Ambo Bantu tribes that live in Southwest Africa.
 The courtship practice of bundling is popular amongst the Kwanyama.
 This practice began within the Kwanyama Ambo tribe during the eighteenth century.
 Bundling for the Kwanyama does not imply sexual intercourse, but rather the word bundling is okunangala, which means "to sleep together."
 In South Africa, bundling prevented the birth of illegitimate children.
 Kwanyama engaged couples bundle under supervision, but illegitimate bundling occurs at night during public gatherings—meaning no witness is present.

 Bundling had been reported across the Germanic tribes, the Celts, the Finns and people of the Baltic states.
 The German-Swiss custom of Kiltgang demonstrates the practice of boys and girls who were at puberty age spending the night in bed together.
 This practice began in the nineteenth century in Norway and Sweden.
-The participants were either entirely or partially closed, and sexual intercourse would not occur.
+The participants were either entirely or partially clothed, and sexual intercourse would not occur.
 The youth were enabled to choose a mate without the interference of their parents.

 In the seventeenth century, Jewish society encouraged affection before marriage similar to the practice of allowing engaged couples to spend time in bed together before their wedding.
 This suggests similarities to bundling practices in early modern France and North America.
 Bundling within Jewish courtship practices involved some sexual contact short of intercourse.
 Seventeenth century moralist Isaiah Horowitz denounced this practice, as he was concerned with the sexual transgressions that may occur from romantic affection before the wedding.
 In the eighteenth century, another moralist Ezekiel Landau reported a case where "Jewish bundling" led to intercourse.